segmentio/segment-docs/src/engage/audiences/computed-traits.md

 ## View compute status

-After you create a computed trait, use the Trait Overview page to view the current [compute status](/docs/engage/audiences#compute-statuses), number of users with the trait, connected destinations, and more.
+After you create a computed trait, use the Overview page to view the current [compute status](/docs/engage/audiences#compute-statuses), number of users with the trait, connected destinations, and more.
 For real-time traits, click **Refresh Trait** to update the current number of users with the trait.

 ## Editing Realtime Traits